DEVSENSE/phptools-docs/docs/vs/Project/remote-explorer.md

 ### Include, Exclude

-Local changes can be excluded from the `Local changes` tree with the `Exclude` context menu command, or the `Exclude All` button.
+Local changes can be excluded from the `Local changes` list with the `Exclude` menu command, or the `Exclude All` button.
 Excluded items won't be uploaded upon initiating the `Upload Changes` command.

-Excluded items can be included back in the `Excluded` part of the Remote Explorer.
+Excluded items can be included back into the `Local changes` list of the Remote Explorer.

 ![include to local changes](imgs/remote-explorer-include.png)